About Us

 The Choir

 The Saint John Singers is a group of accomplished and committed amateur singers which leads the musical worship at some of our country’s most beautiful cathedrals, minsters, and abbeys, as a visiting choir whilst the resident choir is on holiday or otherwise engaged.
-The choir is delighted that, starting in the 2022 season, our new Musical Director will be Jeremy Jackman.
-The choir undertakes four cathedral visits per year - Easter, May, summer and October.
-The choir also holds two Workshops/Training Days per year, open to all, which offer the opportunity to gain help, encouragement and advice on effective breathing, vocal production and stamina and guidance on developing reading and listening skills.
+We are incredibly fortunate to have Jeremy Jackman as our Musical Director.
+The choir undertakes three or four cathedral visits per year during the holiday periods Easter, May, summer and October.
+The choir also holds one or two Workshops/Training Days per year, open to all, which offer the opportunity to gain help, encouragement and advice on effective breathing, vocal production and stamina and guidance on developing reading and listening skills.
 Further Information

 Rehearsals